 Palesa can be contacted on firstname.lastname@example.org

-He works very hard and always goes the extra mile.
-Jaco has taken over as the Head of Programme responsible for efficient and effective implementation of the Award Programme nationally.
+Jaco is the Head of Programme for The President’s Award, responsible for efficient and effective implementation of the Award Programme nationally.

 Jaco can be contacted on email@example.com.